Katie Anderson's Japan Study Trip

 You will benefit from my insider knowledge of Japan and the relationships I’ve cultivated since 2015.

-Since moving back to the United States in 2016, I continue to spend 4-5 weeks in Japan each year to lead Japan Study Trips and to continue to build relationships, discover new learning experiences, and enrich my own knowledge of Japanese culture so that I can offer you the best learning tour possible.
+Since moving back to the United States in 2016, and prior to the pandemic, I continued to spend 4-5 weeks in Japan each year to lead Japan Study Trips and build relationships, discover new learning experiences, and enrich my own knowledge of Japanese culture, so that I can offer you the best learning tour possible.

-I started my blog in 2015 a way to share insights as a Lean practitioner living in Japan, and have continued to write about many leadership topics since then.
-Check out the blog to learn about past Japan Study Trip experiences, company site visits, Japanese leadership, conversations with Isao Yoshino, and more!
+Check out my posts about Japan to learn about past Japan Study Trip experiences, company site visits, Japanese leadership, conversations with Isao Yoshino, and more!

 Embark on the learning journey of a lifetime!